-Time Doctor is a more thorough time tracker designed for team leaders and managers.
-Time Doctor must be installed on the PC or Mac of each individual team member and monitors everything the user has running in the background while the timer is rolling.
-Time Doctor is a useful remedy for eliminating time fraud or diagnosing sub-par teammate performance.
-Reports are useful in sharing corrective feedback to your team so they work at home more productively.
+Time Doctor is a thorough time tracker designed for team leaders and managers.
+Time Doctor must be installed on the PC or Mac of each individual team member and monitors what the user has running in the background while the timer is rolling.
+Time Doctor is a useful remedy for mitigating time fraud or diagnosing performance issues among teammates.
+Reports can be useful in sharing corrective feedback to your team so they work at home more effectively.
 Time Doctor is not a fit for freelancers or self-managing folks.

 Forest: Stay Focused

-If you aren’t always on your phone, chances are you’re an exception to reality and need to divide yourself by zero.
-This is where Forest: Stay Focused comes helps you work at home more productively.
-Forest is a breathtakingly simple time tracking app which helps you spend less time on your phone through gamification.
+If you aren't tied to your phone 24/7, then I tip my hat to you in respect.
+For the rest of you, Forest: Stay Focused uses the very temptation of your phone to help you work at home with last distractions from it.
+Forest is a breathtakingly simple time tracking app that uses gamification to encourage spending less time on your phone.
 Forest is available on Google Play and the App Store.